energy-modelling-toolkit/Dispa-SET/Docs/data.rst

 ^^^^^^^
 The Inflows are defined as the contribution of exogenous sources to the level (or state of charge) or the reservoir.
 They are expressed in MWh of potential energy.
 If the inflows are provided as m³/h, they must be converted.

-The input to dispaset is defined as "ScaledInflows".
+The input to dispaset is defined as "StorageInflows".
 It is the normalized values of the inflow with respect to the nominal power of the storage unit (in discharge mode).
 As an example, if the inflow value at a certain time is 100MWh/h and if the turbining capacity of the hydro plant is 200 MW, the scaled inflow value must be defined as 0.5.

 Scaled inflows should be provided in the form of time series with the unit name or the technology as columns header.